RuiboZhang98/Amath584hw/README.md

-# Amath584hw2
+# Amath584hw

-The matlab code of amath584hw2
+The matlab code of amath584
+Some comments
+hw2
-The code needs to be run under a folder which contains CroppedYale and yalefaces
+The code needs to be run under a folder which contains CroppedYale and yalefaces hw3
+All the codes needs to be put in a same directory.